Offered as: Master

 - Thesis Option

-Why Pursue a Master in Psychology at Mount Aloysius College?
+Why Study Masters of Psychology at Mount Aloysius College?

-- Focused on preparing students for doctoral programs
+- Is focused on preparing students for doctoral programs;

-- Alumni work in a variety of settings, including research and service
+- Has alumni connections in a variety of settings, including research and service.

 Where will I work?